-Lent has arrived.
+Lent is nearly here.
 Oh joy!
 But, truly, it can be a joy.
 This is a season of repentance and renewal.
 My prayer is that, come Easter, you feel refreshed in your walk as a disciple of Jesus.

-On Thursday Evenings, beginning March 14th at 6pm, we will participate in the Ecumenical Lenten Soup Suppers hosted at The United Church.
+On Thursday Evenings, beginning March 5th at 6pm, we will participate in the Ecumenical Lenten Soup Suppers hosted here at Trinity on the Hill.
 Nursery care is provided.
 We begin with dinner at 6, a variety of classes occur at 6:40, and we conclude with worship at 7:30pm.

 If you would like to have your confession heard by one of our priests, please contact the church office at 505-662-5107 to schedule an appointment.